Can You Refinance a USDA Loan or Mortgage? | 2025

 USDA non-streamlined refinance

-USDA homeowners also have the option to do a traditional, or non-streamlined, refinance loan.
+USDA homeowners also have the option to refinance a USDA loan through a traditional, or non-streamlined, refinance loan.

 A USDA non-streamlined refinance requires a new appraisal, full income review, and credit check.